antoniorama/feup-pfl-project-1/README.md

 2. Download the game files.
 3. Navigate to the game directory.
    - `cd path/to/game`
-4. Start SICStus Prolog with the game file.
+4. Start SICStus Prolog with the main.pl file.
-   - `sicstus -l main.pl`
 5. Run the game.
-   - `play`
+   - `play.`

 ### Windows